 The bus terminal in Corozal Town is located on the main highway, and about a 2 minute walk from the center of town.
 Here’s a link to a map of Corozal: http://www.northernbelize.com/map_cortwn.html

-The red line is the main highway.
+On that map, the red line is the main highway.
 Look for the number 1 in a circle.
 The bus terminal is on the upper left side of the circled number 1, on the curve in the highway.
 The buses to the villages wait on the other side of the market near the post office.

 A Regular bus from Belize City: